 “Your people need to be able to collaborate easily.
 Managers must build and reshape teams quickly.
 Talent locked in functional silos will leave or be wasted”

 The case for data compliance

-As I mentioned in a blog earlier this year, protecting your people data is incredibly important.
+Protecting your people data is incredibly important.
 Post-GDPR, we are all much more aware of the consequences that any data-breach can have upon a business.
 The fines, reputational damage, and impact on employees of a data breach can have huge consequences for the business.

 As guardians of employee personal data, your business case needs to show how your organisation will be better able to respond to queries quickly and effectively and take the necessary action.
 You’ll also need to show statutory compliance with Right to Work and Gender Pay Reporting.
-And with ethnicity pay gap reporting on the horizon, if you do not have sophisticated HR software, your organisation could end up spending weeks pulling the data together.

 The good news is that this is all achievable with an intuitive HR system that holds data securely in one place.